Authmaker/documentation/customize-routes/authmaker-models.md

 title: Accessing Authmaker models
 ---

-TODO: Sort out this page...
+Authmaker uses its own internal models to manage authentication for you.
+You can access their schema using the `authmakerVerifyExpress` package, which exposes all internal models.

+A common use case for accessing internal models is a **Users** route.

-#### Add a route for Users
+#### Adding a route for Users

+TODO: Review and revise this...

+Let's say our Ember application is a blog with posts and users.
+We create a [relationship](https://guides.emberjs.com/current/models/relationships/) between the two models (a post's author is a user) with Ember Data's `belongsTo()` method.

-Since our post model has an 'author' attribute that is linked to our Users, Ember Data will automatically make a request to a dedicated users route if we include the author's information when displaying a post.
-Authmaker gives access to it's User model through `authmakerVerifyExpress`.
+Since our post model has an 'author' attribute that is linked to a User, Ember Data will automatically make a request to a dedicated users route if we use `post.author` in our template.
 Create a new routes file called `server/routes/v1/user.js` for the existing User model as shown below:

 ```javascript
 // server/routes/v1/user.js